Immoral Tales: European Sex & Horror Movies 1956-1984

 Related e |

-Immoral Tales: European Sex & Horror Movies 1956-1984 is the title of an acclaimed 1994 non fiction book by Cathal Tohill and Pete Tombs.
+Immoral Tales: European Sex & Horror Movies 1956-1984 (1994) is a non fiction book on European horror films by Cathal Tohill and Pete Tombs.
 The book covers European exploitation cinema and sexploitation before the introduction of home video.
 It has profiles of Jesús Franco, José Larraz, Alain Robbe-Grillet, Jean Rollin, Walerian Borowczyk and Jose Bénazéraf.

 Minor figures included are Harry Alan Towers, Jean Ray, Edgar Wallace and Sylvia Bourdon.